LOST HOSPITALS OF LONDON

 Present status (December 2007)

 The site continues to serve the local community.
-The central building has been restored and serves as a multi-faith centre, but all the other buildings have been replaced by the new Acton Care Home, which opened in 2003 for care of the elderly.
+The central building has been restored and serves as a multi-faith centre, but all the other buildings have been replaced by the new Acton Care Centre, which opened on 31st March 2003 for care of the elderly.

 Acton Hospital